Vladyas/huffman_code/README.md

     source_file_name_e file will be generated in the same directory.
 To decode the encoded file run driver.py d encoded_file_name
     encoded_file_name_d file will be generated in the same directory.<br />
-The project directory contains War_and_Peace.txt (in Russian) and chinese.txt (in Chinese with English prephase) files for testing purposes.
+The project directory contains War_and_Peace.txt (in Russian),
+chinese.txt (in Chinese with English prephase) and empty.txt files for testing purposes.
 </pre>